gr8ergud/QACMS-ChaptersModule/README.md

 This module will be used to add a 'chapter' information to the people in an organization.

-An organization can have mulitple chapters.
+An organization can have multiple chapters.\n
-A chpater canhave multiple volunteers (or users in CMS terminology).
+A chapter can have multiple volunteers (or users in CMS terminology).
 A volunteer can belong to (only) 1 chapter.